dyjdongyijun/Semi_Supervised_Knowledge_Distillation/README.md

 ## Citations
 ```
 @article{sohn2020fixmatch,
-    title={FixMatch: Simplifying Semi-Supervised Learning with Consistency and Confidence},
+  title={Fixmatch: Simplifying semi-supervised learning with consistency and confidence},
-    author={Kihyuk Sohn and David Berthelot and Chun-Liang Li and Zizhao Zhang and Nicholas Carlini and Ekin D. Cubuk and Alex Kurakin and Han Zhang and Colin Raffel},
+  author={Sohn, Kihyuk and Berthelot, David and Carlini, Nicholas and Zhang, Zizhao and Zhang, Han and Raffel, Colin A and Cubuk, Ekin Dogus and Kurakin, Alexey and Li, Chun-Liang},
-    journal={arXiv preprint arXiv:2001.07685},
-    year={2020},
+  journal={Advances in neural information processing systems},
+  volume={33},
+  pages={596--608},
+  year={2020}
 }

 @article{caron2020unsupervised,